MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup-step-two.md

 - **If you haven't purchased a license yet (you have a trial subscription), [set up a default environment](https://docs.microsoft.com/dynamics365/mixed-reality/guides/setup-step-two#set-up-a-default-environment-for-trial-environments-only).**

-    >[!IMPORTANT]
+    > [!IMPORTANT]
-    >The Dynamics 365 Guides solution can also be installed on a trial environment. **We don't recommend using a trial environment because the environment is automatically disabled with all your content after the 30-day trial period expires**.
-You have a 7-day grace period to upgrade to a production environment or migrate your content to another environment.
+    > The Dynamics 365 Guides solution can also be installed on a trial environment. **We don't recommend that you use a trial environment, because that environment, together with all your content, is automatically disabled after the 30-day trial period expires.** You have a seven-day grace period to upgrade to a production environment or migrate your content to another environment.

 ## Set up a production environment (for purchased licenses only)